seek-oss/skuba/template/express-rest-api/README.md

 ## Design

-<%-repoName %> is a Node.js HTTP server built in line with our [technology strategy].
+<%-repoName %> is a Node.js HTTP server built in line with our [Technical Guidelines].
 It uses the [Express] middleware framework and common SEEK packages.
 Resource APIs enable synchronous interactions and serve as the backbone of SEEK's general service architecture.